College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MA/PhD) > Degree Requirements

 The MA portion of the combined degree program requires a minimum of 48 quarter hours beyond the completion of a bachelor’s degree, including four quarter hours of thesis research.

-The examination may be, but is not necessarily limited to, a defense of the student’s thesis.
+The examination may be, but is not necessarily limited to, an oral defense of the student’s thesis.

-Two elective courses required to complete the minimum number of credit hours.
-Electives can be any graduate-level psychology course, or any graduate-level non-psychology course, with permission from the faculty advisor or program director.
+Three elective courses required to complete the minimum number of credit hours.
+One elective must be any graduate-level psychology course.
+The remaining two electives can be any graduate-level psychology course or any graduate-level non-psychology course, with permission from the faculty advisor or program director.

 All students develop two applied community-based fieldwork projects.
 They develop relationships with community organizations, design a project based on mutual interests, and receive individual and group supervision to implement the project they design.
 Metropolitan Chicago has a large population of community sites to draw upon as resources for assisting in placing students in practica and job-related sites.

-Student is to defend his or her dissertation and to show competence in the general field of psychology and in the area of specialization.
+Student is to defend their dissertation and to show competence in the general field of psychology and in the area of specialization.